Dars95/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow."
+This repository is for practising ."

 Heelo, Today we learn about Github!!